intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 Please note that the sequence and the partitions of the output rdd will keep the same with input.
 So you can zip the output rdd with input rdd to get a (data, result) pair rdd.

-For most cnn models, you can set `bigdl.engineType` as **mkldnn** to get better performance when doing prediction.
+For most CNN models, it's recommended to enable MKL-DNN acceleration by specifying `bigdl.engineType` as `mkldnn` for prediction.

 **Scala example**
 ```scala